 - Drag #1: Will I be called stupid?

 - Drag #2: Do I want to work on my idea?

 - Drag #3: What happened last time when I gave an idea?

 - Drag #4: Is my company willing and capable of executing my idea?

-I would urge readers to think (and send their responses) of processes that would help in reducing the effect of Drag # 3 and 4.
-I will share my views on these two drags in the next post.
+I urge you to think (and send your responses) of processes that would help in reducing the effect of Drag # 3 and 4.
+I will share my views on these in the next post.